 - You are right because you have data: appeal to rationality.
 (The definition of an expert is someone from out of town with a presentation.)

 - You are right because of the brilliant story you just made up.

 Aristotle calls proofs you make up technical proofs.
 Look, I just made an appeal to authority.
 You can believe me because Aristotle said it.

-A proof is plausibility.
+Proof is plausibility.

 This is where you destroy the nonsense your opponents are spouting.
-A proof is defensive.
+Proof is defensive.
 Refutation goes on the attack.
 It is unwise to attack the person (ad hominem), but sensible to attack their ideas and behavior.
 You take each point in turn and destroy it.
 You show why each of your opposition’s ideas is irrelevant, costly, ill-considered, catastrophic, and will lead to bloating, headaches, and a bad day.